 - Please contact the OC for the additional certificate type options.

-- Certificate Term - Length that the SSL certificate will be valid (choose from 1-2 years)
+- Certificate Term - Length that the SSL certificate will be valid (1 year maximum)

 - Server Software - The type of server the certificate will be installed on.
 Select "Other" if your server software is unlisted.